AntonioFasano/BloomR/README.md

 BloomR
 ======

-*Portable R for Bloomberg and Thomson Reuters Eikon*
+*Portable R for Bloomberg and Refinitiv Eikon* __Features in the upcoming Lakmé release__

-BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg or Thomson Reuters Eikon data.
+BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg or Refinitiv Eikon data.

 __Focus on  Data__